 Business Case: Ethereum-based Solution for Data Sales

-In this chapter we will share our experience of developing an Ethereum-based service for Data Sales and implementing liability smart contract in blockchain.
-When we’re done you’ll know exactly how to write some deep-looking smart contract code and ready to dive into the complicated task of actually deploying the contract to a live blockchain.
+In this chapter, we share our experience of developing an Ethereum-based service for data sales and implementing a liability smart contract in the blockchain.
+When we’re done, you will know exactly how to write some deep-looking smart contract code and be ready to dive into the complicated task of actually deploying the contract to a live blockchain.

 First Things First: What language did we use?

-Currently, of all the languages for smart contract development Solidity, a high-level programming language specifically tailored for this job, is the industry standard.
-A few other languages should be mentioned as well: Serpent, a Python-like language with “.se” extension, and LLL, a Lisp family language.
-Serpent was popular a while back but nowadays tides have turned in favor of Solidity, a more well-rounded and robust solution.
+Currently, of all the languages for smart contract development, Solidity, a high-level programming language specifically tailored for the job, is the industry standard.
+A few other languages should be mentioned as well: Serpent is a Python-like language with an “.se” extension, and LLL is a Lisp-family language.
+Serpent was popular, but tides have turned in favor of Solidity, a more well-rounded and robust solution.

-We are offering information (data from radiation dosimeter) by smart contract in Ethereum blockchain.
+We are offering information (data from a radiation dosimeter) by smart contract in the Ethereum blockchain.
 For that, we’re going to use:

 IPFS — to transfer information and blockchain to receive payment and proof transaction